 Admission was free, which was a nice bonus.
 The helpful young staff tried to sell me a team shirt.
 I really did like the white version, but unfortunately, they had sold out in my size, as prices had dropped to get rid of stock before the season’s end.

-However, this turned out to be a really hard watch after a great game the previous night between Lamphun Warriors and Chiangmai as the hosts, desperately looked for a win, struggled against niggly and resolute opponents.
+However, this turned out to be a really hard watch after a great game the previous night between Lamphun Warriors and Chiangmai FC, as the hosts desperately looked for a win, struggled against niggly and resolute opponents.

-A win could have propelled them into the play-off Champions League rounds if rivals Phitsanulok failed to beat lowly Norther Tak United in their corresponding home game kicking off at the same time.
+A win could have propelled them into the play-off rounds if rivals Phitsanulok failed to beat lowly Norther Tak United in their home game, which was kicking off at the same time.

 Maejo simply lacked ideas, and when they did get half a sniff of a chance, they saw it snubbed out on a hard pitch.
 They honestly never looked like breaking the deadlock to the dismay of their aesthetic fan base.